 Teachers commit to a minimum of one year teaching kindergarten, a primary-level grade (1-6) or a range of subjects at the secondary and high school levels (7-12).

 Being a teacher at Mayatan Bilingual School is for independent, self-guided, self-reliant individuals who are capable of making the best of limited resources and adapting to circumstances.
 It is a full-time commitment, not a vacation, but it can be more fulfilling than even the best days off.

-Teachers work at either primary (K-6) or secondary (7-12) levels.
-There are about 18 foreign teaching volunteers at any given time, although this changes with enrollment and as our high school program expands.
-Please see our curriculum pages for more information.
+Teachers work in either primary (K-6) or secondary (7-12) levels.
+There are about 20 foreign teaching volunteers at any given time, although this changes with enrollment and as our high school program expands.
+Please see our curriculum page for more information.

-Although you will find support from your primary or secondary school director and your fellow teachers, you will often have to guide yourself.
+Although you will find support from your academic school director and your fellow teachers, you will often have to guide yourself.
 Some courses will have reliable textbooks and curricula; others, particularly at the secondary and high school level, will involve new textbooks or no textbooks at all and will require the teachers to decide upon what is taught.